 Think about the power contained within this massive tree.
 After surviving 250 years and losing its trunk to natural disasters, it “learned” how to survive.
 Its scars serve as a reminder to all that it encountered during its lifetime.
 And although many may think that losing its main trunk would mean the end of its life, aerial roots extending from tall branches down into the ground helped support and sustain it so that the tree could continue on.

-The power to self-heal: we all have that power within us.
+The Great Banyan Tree has withstood challenges that served to make it stronger.
+We all have the same power to self-heal within us.
 Can you develop new roots to help you grow and reach your potential?
 Just as Nature’s potential is limitless, so too is yours.

 This Spring, connect to Nature.
 Take time to walk through the forest and touch a tree.
 Feel the spirit of the Wood element and bring it within.